- Technical Manager, Agile Champion 80% 80%

 I had to put “home” in the title because I didn’t want anyone to think that I am a pro – that I have ever been paid for my cooking.
 But I know I am good at it, because I eat it, and some of it is better than highly regarded restaurants.
 I have had guests say “that is the best I have ever had.”
 That is the ultimate compliment.
 Much like reading a good book, tasting good wine, or playing a good game, I have a palate fit for and happy to consume good food.
 I like trying new places as much as trying a new menu item at a place I already know I like.
 Foodie.
 I don’t know if I would like to cook for a living, and/or on an everyday basis.
 I think if it was work it would lose its luster.
 However, I love it enough to have used it to get out of a funk.
 Throw on my headphones, grab some knives and pans and ingredients.
 Rock out and get after it.
 There’s a prize at the end.
 I have grilled since I was about thirteen.
 The discovery of real cooking didn’t happen until later in life, it came from a push from my wife.
 When she moved in, she brought with her a bread maker.
 I put that thing through its paces.
 I didn’t like the way it baked, so it led me to oven use.
 Its role was relegated to dough maker.
 I wore out bread recipe books, and eventually the maker too, and upgraded to a pro grade mixer.
 Who doesn’t love the smell of baking bread?
 The taste of it warm out of the oven?
 Dieters maybe.
 She was working and making the family meals and wanted help.
 We gave everyone a day.
 I had been a heater-upper.
 Buy the frozen stuff from Costco and heat it up.
 But she made the point, you are doing it with bread, and look how much better that is than anything you buy from a grocery store.
 I tried it.
 I had some early success.
 It led me to get serious.
 Read books, watch Food Network, challenge Bobby Flay (not really).
 Not everything has been great – I’m looking at you Durians – but you live and learn.
 Sunday is my cooking day and I enjoy hosting as long as I don’t have to clean up after.

 Music is a river that flows though my life.
 Deep in some places, shallow in others.
 It can carry me, it can cleanse, it can sustain.
 Though I do appreciate many forms and genres, rock is the heart pump that moves blood through my cardiovascular system.
 Songs connect me to memories, feelings, and the people who have populated my plane of existence through time.
 I think I was in first grade when I first picked up a pair of drumsticks and started banging on a rubber practice pad.
 I was always a part of school bands.
 I obtained my first kit in middle school.
 It was a mash up of Remo and Ludwig and Zildjan handed down from Jack Delametter, a family friend.
 The tri-toms (we called them triples) in high school were a blast to play.
 I snagged a pro kit, the Pearl Export II double base, not long after I moved to California in 1994.
 I have always dabbled.
-Alas, the Pearl kit is stacked in the corner of my garage with more than ten years of dust on it.
+The Pearl kit that was stacked in the corner of my garage with more than ten years of dust on it has been restored to active duty.
 I built a sound proof studio in my otherwise useless garage in the dawn of the 2000s with the help of my buddy Phil.
 It was my expectation that I was finally going to take the next step with another buddy, Trey, who could play guitar and sing well enough to start a “real” band.
-Then he moved, and I got remarried, and kids came… now it’s my office, wine cellar, and Gabby’s “dorm room.”
+Then he moved, and I got remarried, and kids came… now it’s my office, wine cellar, and podcast studio.
 These days I mostly listen to music, occasionally write about it, and as often as I can afford, attend live shows.
-But some day in the not too distant future, that dorm room will move, and the kit will get unstacked and maintenanced, and I will be back to dabbling.
-Yet another thing I’m sure I could have been great at, had it ever had my undivided attention.
+With the drums, I am back to dabbling.

 Listing this anything but first will get me in trouble with my Renee.
 If she reads it.
 Which would happen only if I make her.
 So maybe I won’t tell her about it.
 My mom will read it because she always does.
 Thank you Mary Kay.
 Family has always been important to me.
 For a quarter century, it was more in my heart and mind.
 Family meals, holiday get togethers with the Swanson’s and the Quiggle’s were my baseline.
 Once I built a family of my own, internal importance translated into my actions.
 Men, in your women’s minds you will never do enough.
 I have come to accept this with some apprehension.
 There is great reward in being an involved father.
 Perhaps none more than those hugs that meet you at the door when you come home from a day at work.
 Gabby, Arabelle, Connor – you are my center point.
 Jokingly, they’re a major time, money and energy sync.
 Honestly, they’re an investment of love with frequent dividends paid at a good interest rate.
 In 2016 I solved a mystery I’ve been working on for almost 20 years.
 Imagine learning that you have two sisters, a brother, a mother, and a train load full of cousins you didn’t know of.
 I’ve been practicing telling this story on friends and acquaintances.
 One day I’ll blog it.
 It was my Harry Bosch moment.
 This Bio-post is being published on Father’s Day in 2017.
 Happy Father’s Day to my dad Roy, who left us in 2008.
 You are the dad I aim to be.
 We miss you.